-Depending on the type outlet you've selected to install and the brand name, the neutral connection may be different from the one I'm showing here.
+Depending on the type outlet you've selected to install and the brand name, the neutral connection may be different from the example.
 This neutral connection has slots that are tightened with the screws mounted on the side of the outlet.
 Notice that the white wire (neutral)is connected to the silver-colored terminal.

 Other outlets will have only the screws on the side to connect to.
 If so, connect the wires as you just connected the ground wire.

-That is, with the wire loop opening facing the right, connect it to the screw and tighten in a clockwise motion.
+That is, with the wire loop opening facing the right, connect the white wires to the silver screws and tighten in a clockwise motion.

 Likewise, connect the green wire to the green ground terminal and you have successfully wired an outlet.
 Lastly, connect the black (hot) wires to the brass or dark screws and tighten in a clockwise motion.